Listenwise

 At its core is the basic tenet that reading comprehension is the result of listening comprehension plus decoding (Gough and Tunmer, 1986).
 Now there is new research evidence concerning a growing number of children who fail to develop adequate reading comprehension skills primarily due to poor listening comprehension.
 (Hogan, 2014)

 And since students can generally listen 2-3 grade levels above what they can read, we can use the power of listening to introduce more complex language, vocabulary and topics.
-Read aloud and other listening activities have long been effective for introducing advanced vocabulary in context.
+Read aloud and other listening activities have long been effective for introducing advanced academic vocabulary in context.
 Building vocabulary and background knowledge have been proven keys to reading comprehension outcomes.

 Listening Can Be Improved